OmegaPhil/clipboard-observer/README.md

 Tested with (packages without links are available in Debian repos):

-Python v3.4
+Python v3.5
-GTK 3.20
+GTK v3.20
+python3-gi v3.20
-python-sh v1.11 (post a bug if you want this dependency dropped, if enough people complain I will, I just want to get more EXP with this tool)
+python3-sh v1.11 (post a bug if you want this dependency dropped, if enough people complain I will, I just want to get more EXP with this tool)

 Documentation